One of the most common questions I receive is, “What do you mean by mastery?”

-First of all, “mastery” does not mean “perfection”.
+First of all, “mastery” does not mean “perfection.”
 Such a thing doesn’t exist in languages.
-And even if it did, it would not be a “S.M.A.R.T. goal” (covered in detail in my Master Japanese and Master Mandarin guides) and is therefore irrelevant to our purposes as language learners.
+And even if it did, it would not be a “S.M.A.R.T. goal” (specific, measurable, attainable, relevant, and time-bound) and is therefore irrelevant to our purposes as language learners.

 So if “mastery” does not equal “perfection”, what does it mean?